5jt/dyalog-cookbook/manuscript/Appendix-02_User-commands.md

 ## Writing your own user commands

-It's not difficult to write your own user commands, and there is an example script available that makes that easy and straightforward.
+It's not difficult to write your own user commands, and there is an example script available that makes that as easy and straightforward as possible.
 However, if your user command is not too simple consider developing it as an independent application, living in a particular namespace (let's assume `Foo`) in a particular workspace (let's assume `Goo`).

 Then write a user command that creates a namespace local to the function in the user command script, copy the namespace `Foo` from the workspace `Goo` into that local namespace and finally run the required function.
 Make sure the workspace is a sibling of the user command script.